torchnyu/blog/_posts/2020-07-01-my-internships.md

 was clear that I was working through the question real-time and not pulling an existing answer out.

-Anyways after that I had an on-campus interview which went fantastic.
+After that I had an on-campus interview with Microsoft which went fantastic.
 I solved the problem easily and the interviewer definitely seemed pleased.

-Then came the on-site.
+Then came the Microsoft on-site.
 I was flown out to Seattle and put up a nice hotel.
 They gave four interviews in total.
 The questions weren't too hard or unconventional.
 I did two of the interviews in Haskell which was quite fun.
 The first question I did in Haskell was a simple removing of duplicates in a linked list.
 The second was a slightly more complicated one involving trees.
 I'm not sure if Haskell was the right choice for either, but it was certainly fun explaining it to the interviewers.
 The final interview went fairly well, though I didn't get the last part of the question.
 It was a quite cool question though---in binary search there's a very particular edgecase related to integer overflow.

 The last interview was quite odd as well because the interviewer simply lead me out of the building and to the parking lot.
 No